kai687/sphinxawesome-theme/docs/how-to/use.rst

 Using the theme from a local directory
 --------------------------------------

-If you want to make a lot of changes to the theme, it may be quicker to skip the packaging and installing and load the theme from a directory.
+If you want to make many changes to the theme, it may be quicker to skip the packaging and to load the theme from a directory.
-See :ref:`Installing the theme as a local package` for an alternative method.

 Follow these steps to load a local version of the theme from a directory: